TrakBit/SpanishForIndian/_posts/duolingo-learn-spanish.md

 You don't have to create a fixed time slot in your day to learn Spanish.
 You can start learning in the least expected places.
 Be it in the toilet or public transport.

 ### Small modular lessons.
 Even though you can learn as much as you want within a day, Duolingo offers small incremental lessons.
 Hence even 5 minutes a day can allow you to finish one.
+This low friction onboarding facilitates not giving up daily learning on a busy day.